-Are you looking to join a choir or want to make the most out of your experience in one?
+Are you looking to join a choir or maybe you’re just looking to make the most out of your experience in choir, this resource is just for you!

 Choosing to sing in a choir is an enjoyable and rewarding experience, but it’s important to remember that singing in a choir requires discipline and dedication.